lsndr/yuow/README.md

 `Yuow` requires you to create a simple repository in order to perform entities manipulation.

-Only two methods and properties are required: `extractIdentity` and `mapperConstructor`.
+Only two methods and properties are required: `extractIdentity` and `[Repository.DataMapper]`.
 Also, you should mirror your selection methods from data mapper.

 ```typescript
 import { Repository } from 'yuow';